 Medicine will then be administered by the school’s medical staff after the parents sign the request form available in the school clinic.

-As part of the Dubai Health Authority’s regulations the school doctor is required to conduct a non-invasive medical examination that includes height and weight assessment, screening of vision, ear nose and throat, skin, chest, heart, abdomen, and musculoskeletal systems of students in the following grade levels: Pre-k, 1, 5, 9, 12 and new students.
+As part of the Dubai Health Authority’s regulations, it is mandatory to conduct a non-invasive medical examination that includes height and weight with BMI, BMI Percentile and Z-score, screening of vision (Snell’s chart), ear, nose, throat, skin, respiratory, cardiovascular, abdominal, musculoskeletal systems of students in the following grade levels:

 Infection Control Policy